-If a local value exists but is not included in an identified domain, submit the value with supporting documentation to the 9-1-1 Subcommittee via email at interop@wisconsin.gov for consideration of inclusion.
+If a local value exists but is not included in an identified domain, and has a business purpose for NG9-1-1 GIS, submit the value with supporting documentation to the 9-1-1 Subcommittee via email at interop@widma.gov for consideration of inclusion.
 The 9-1-1 Subcommittee will work with the appropriate organization to add the local values that meet the criteria for inclusion in the domains.